f5devcentral/f5-velos-training/docs/monitoring_velos.rst

   :align: center
   :scale: 70%

 Each slot also has a separate backplane connection to each system controller for control plane traffic.
 The 10Gb control plane backplane connections always start with: **<controller number>/ 1.<slot number>**.
 As an example, **1/1.1** is controller one’s control plane connection to slot1, while **2/1.1** is controller two’s control plane connection to slot 1.
-To view just the internal control plane connection status, issue the folllowing command: **show interfaces interface */1.* state oper-status**.
+To view just the internal control plane connection status, issue the following command: **show interfaces interface */1.* state oper-status**.

 .. code-block:: bash